AMuriuki/read-email-via-imap/README.md

 imap_server="your email provider IMAP's server"
 ```
 >NB:  *From May 30, 2022, ​​Google no longer supports the use of third-party apps or devices which ask you to sign in to your Google Account using only your username and password.
 Therefore, this code won't work for Gmail accounts.
-If you want to interact with your Gmail account in Python, I'll be updating this repo shortly.*
+If you want to interact with your Gmail account in Python, check out this [repo](https://github.com/AMuriuki/gmail-api-python).*